-Prior to the building of our electric utility assets and in order to obtain operational activities permits, a comprehensive Environmental Impact Assessment must be completed.
+Prior to the building of our electric utility assets and in order to obtain operational permits, a comprehensive Environmental Impact Assessment must be completed.
 This will identify potential water pollutants that could have a detrimental impact on water ecosystems or human health and mitigations of risk.
 These pollutants will be identified based on the materials used and activities to be undertaken on the proposed sites; these will differ across the value chain, dependent on the site activity.
 Thermal pollution, hydrocarbons, biocides and boiler chemicals are all examples of typical pollutants that need to be managed.
-These can adversely affect aquatic life at low levels and impact humans at higher levels.
+These can adversely affect aquatic life at low concentration levels and impact humans at higher levels.

-Where we discharge from these facilities to receiving waters, we operate highly regulated assets, which are subject to water-related permits, licenses or consents.
-These regulatory control mechanisms identify the pollutants; set limits on discharge levels and specify monitoring and reporting requirements for us to meet.
+Facilities from which we discharge to receiving waters are highly regulated assets, subject to water-related permits, licenses or consents.
+These regulatory control mechanisms identify potential pollutants; set limits on discharge levels and specify monitoring and reporting requirements for us to meet.
 Water quality monitoring includes automatic monitoring and manually collected samples.
 The assets have water quality analysis capability and trained staff to undertake monitoring of a wide range of pollutants, where required.